 A number of web service digging tools are available for free that help discover exposed web services and their interfaces.
 In the event that a web service is not listed, the attacker does not need to know much more in addition to the format of web service messages that he can sniff/monitor for.

-No special resources are required in order to conduct these attacks.
+None: No specialized resources are required to execute this type of attack.
 Web service digging tools may be helpful.

 Probing techniques should often follow normal means of identifying services.
 Attackers will simply have to execute code that sends the appropriate interrogating SOAP messages to suspected UDDI services (in web-services scenarios).
 Attackers will likely want to detect and query the organization's SOA Registry.